projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 ```

 The `status` command outputs a summary of the changes that were introduced.
-Remember our earlier outputs when we added the `foo.txt` file?
-Git told us that
-`foo.txt` is "untracked".
-"Untracked" files are files that are new to the repo.
-Git sees them but it's not part of the repo just yet.

 In this case, `author.yaml` is not _staged_ and it also indicates that it was
 _modified_.
-"Modified" files (or files under the "Changes not staged for commit"
-section) are changed files that the repo knows about but are not yet marked to
+"Modified" files are changed files that the repo knows about but are
-be included in the next commit.
+not yet marked to be included in the next commit.

+> **NOTE**: Remember our earlier outputs when we added the `foo.txt` file?
+Git
+> told us that `foo.txt` is "untracked".
+"Untracked" files are files that are
+> new to the repo.
+Git sees them but it's not part of the repo just yet.

 After knowing what file(s) are introduced and/or modified, we can now proceed to
 _stage_ them.
 When we stage files, we're just preparing what goes into the next